oldhiltonian/Support-Vector-Machine-Classification/README.md

 # Support Vector Machine Classification

-## NON-TECHNICAL EXPLANATION OF YOUR PROJECT
+## NON-TECHNICAL EXPLANATION
-This is a project to demonstrate the use of Support Vector MNachines in the prediction of mouse behaviour and mouse genotype based on protein expression levels.
+This is a project to demonstrate the use of Support Vector Machines in the prediction of mouse behaviour and mouse genotype based on protein expression levels.

 ## DATA & METHODOLOGY